-Esther Madudu - an AMREF-trained midwife who works at the Atirir health center in Katine, Uganda attends to three or four deliveries each day.
+Esther Madudu, a midwife trained by Amref Health Africa, works at the Atirir Health Center in Katine, Uganda and attends to three or four deliveries each day.
 She calls them blessings.

 "There are days I have to run long distances to meet mothers who cannot make it to the health center, only to find they have already delivered.
 Once I found a woman giving birth next to a swamp because she couldn't walk any further.
 The baby's head was out and because she was so close to the water, she almost drowned the baby.
 It was a terrifying sight and no woman should ever have to go through that."